dandi/handbook/docs/11_using_dandi_web.md

 - License
 - Manifest Location

-More detailed information you can find after choosing `Metadata` on the right side pannel.
+More detailed information you can find after choosing `Metadata` on the right side panel.

 <img
 src="./img/web_dandiset_metadata.png"